Procedure: Management of Non-Work Related Injury, Illness and Disability

 - There will be times when an ANU staff member is injured or becomes ill and the injury or illness is not work-related.
-Under the Disability Discrimination Act 1992, the University is responsible for providing workplace adjustments to help the staff member perform the inherent requirements of their substantive position.
+Under the Disability Discrimination Act 1992, the University is responsible for providing workplace adjustments to support the staff member perform the inherent requirements of their substantive position.
 This procedure guides managers, supervisors and staff through the return to work process and provides alternatives if the staff member cannot fully return to work.

 - There will also be circumstances when a new staff member commences in a work role at the University and has a pre-existing injury or illness.
 The actions required for these circumstances are also detailed within this procedure.

 - Case management of non-work related injury or illness at the ANU requires a risk based approach through the identification, assessment, management and early reporting of conditions impacting on staff.
 This assists the University to provide timely and effective assistance and support.

-- Non-work related injury or illness may involve complex physical, psychological and social factors that will impact on a staff member both in the work and home environment.
+- Non-work related injury or illness may involve complex physical, psychological and social factors that impact a staff member, both in the work and home environment.
 Therefore, an individual return to work plan (RTW) or workplace adjustment plan (WPA) is required in each individual case.